-We may be limited in our use of our net operating loss carryforwards
+We may be limited in our use of our net operating loss carryforwards.

-As of December 31, 2019, we had net operating loss carryforwards for United States federal income tax purposes of \$20.1 million and net operating loss carryforwards for state income tax purposes of \$26.7 million.
-Tax loss carryforwards that were generated prior to December 31, 2017 expire through 2037, U.S. federal generated after that date do not expire.
+As of December 31, 2021, we had net operating loss carryforwards for United States federal income tax purposes of \$33.1 million and net operating loss carryforwards for state income tax purposes of \$37.4 million.
+Tax loss carryforwards that were generated prior to December 31, 2017 expire through 2037; U.S. federal tax loss carryforwards generated after that date do not expire.
 State loss carryforwards expire starting in 2035.
 In the United States, utilization of the net operating loss carryforwards may be subject to a substantial annual limitation under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, and similar state provisions due to ownership change limitations that have occurred previously or that could occur in the future.
 These ownership changes may limit the amount of net operating loss carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
 If we were to lose the benefits of these loss carryforwards, our future earnings and cash resources would be materially and adversely affected.
-We have not currently completed a study to assess whether an ownership change has occurred, or whether there have been multiple ownership changes since the Acquisition.
+We completed a Section 382 study through December 31, 2020.
+Based on the study, we underwent an ownership change for Section 382 purposes which occurred in February 2018.
+As a result of the ownership change, our net operating loss and tax credit carryforwards as of the ownership change dates are subject to limitation under Section 382; however, these limitations are not expected to result in any of the impacted net operating loss and tax credit carryforwards to expire unutilized.
+Any net operating losses or tax credits generated after the February 2018 change are not subject to this annual limitation.
+However, subsequent ownership changes, as defined by Section 382, may potentially further limit the amount of net operating loss and tax credit carryforwards that could be utilized to offset future taxable income and tax.

-As of December 31, 2019, we had German corporate income tax and trade tax net operating loss carryforwards of approximately\$90.5 million and \$89.7 million, respectively, which may be used to reduce our future taxable income in Germany.
+As of December 31, 2021, we had German corporate income tax and trade tax net operating loss carryforwards of approximately \$154.8 million and \$153.9 million, respectively, which may be used to reduce our future taxable income in Germany.
 Under current German laws, tax loss carryforwards may only be used to offset any relevant later assessment period (calendar year) by \$1.2 million plus 60% of the exceeding taxable income and trade profit of such period and do not expire.
 In addition, certain transactions, including transfers of shares or interest in the loss holding entity, may result in the partial or total forfeiture of tax losses existing at that date.
 Partial or total forfeiture of tax losses may further occur in corporate reorganizations of the loss holding entity.